 Being only ‘willing’ changes nothing.

-If anyone only wants to be a believer, God will respect their decision.
-If they want to be a disciple however, the conditions are black and white.
-God will not make anyone become a disciple nor will He punish any person if they choose not to; however, there is one small consequence.
+If anyone only wants to be a believer, God respects their decision.
+If they want to be a disciple, however, the conditions are black and white.
+God will make no one become a disciple, nor will He punish any person if they choose not to; however, there is one small consequence.
 If someone remains only a believer, they will never be the Bride of Christ.
 Period.
 God the Father will only wed His Son to ones who follow Him in character.
 Jesus gave up ‘all’.
 This is His character.
-The only route to receiving His character is to start becoming a disciple; which means to give up ‘all’.
+The only route to receiving His character is to become a disciple; which means to give up ‘all’.
 There is no other way.

 Whatever path a person chooses, believer or disciple, they need to be honest regarding their choice.
 If someone isn’t willing to give up ‘all’, they cannot honestly say they are a disciple.

 Now don’t think for a moment God will not ask for ‘all’ if a person chooses to become a disciple.
 Sacrifice is the requirement.
-We may not understand what our ‘all’ is until God call us to sacrifice it.
+We may not understand what our ‘all’ is until God calls us to sacrifice it.
 Our family gave up our home, belongings, pets, friends and family in faith.
-For others ‘all’ means something different.
-The one constant is Jesus will ask for our ‘all’ if we choose to follow Him and become a disciple.
+For others, ‘all’ means something different.
+The one constant is Jesus will ask for our ‘all’ if we follow Him and become a disciple.

 God was clear in the 10 commandments when He said, “You shall have no other gods before Me or besides Me.”
 Exodus 20:3.

 In the coming days it will not be safe to be only a believer.
 As the world turns dark, many will be buffeted and their faith will weaken.
-Only disciples will be able to stand in the day of evil; holding faith when everyone else turns away.
+Only disciples will stand in the day of evil; holding faith when everyone else turns away.
 To be a disciple costs everything.
 The testing and trials are more difficult than we can imagine.
-We do not want to sugar coat the truth, nor do we want to scare anyone from the path of discipleship.
-Regardless of the cost we stand firm that receiving Jesus is a greater reward than any loss we incur.
+We do not want to sugarcoat the truth, nor do we want to scare anyone from the path of discipleship.
+Regardless of the cost, we stand firm that receiving Jesus is a greater reward than any loss we incur.

 Which will you choose, believer or disciple?
-If you choose to be a disciple, are you ‘willing’ or ‘becoming’?
+If your choice is to be a disciple, are you ‘willing’ or ‘becoming’?
 The price and reward are clear.
 The choice is yours.